JaredMindlin/Interactive-Balance-Board-/README.md

 **All Known Bugs**
 * Apart from placeholders for 'In Progress' work, inexpected behavior currently only lies in communicating with the ESP32 Server Board to actually track the real-time user data.<br />
 * We have attempted to integrate the app to have access to HTTP requests made by the board to update the backend database and trigger the board to dequeue and sleep its process, however this feature has been moved under 'In Progress' by the team.
+* When connected to battery, the LED strip randomly lights blue and purple when a close distance is detected.
+(More lights turn on) Likely due to a lack of power to the LED strip.